MicrosoftDocs/partner-rest/partner-rest/develop/get-foreign-exchange-rates.md

 ## Prerequisites

 - Credentials as described in [Partner API authentication](api-authentication.md).
 This scenario only supports application user authentication.
-Application-ony is not yet supported.
+Application-only is not yet supported.

 ## Details